Humber Style Guide (Writing and Spelling)

 - web, web browser, webcam, webcast, web-enabled, webmaster, web page, weblog, web server, website, World Wide Web

 General note: Above all else, be consistent!
-If you need assistance or have questions, please contact Emily Milic, manager of PR and Communications.
+If you need assistance or have questions, please contact Emily Milic, Associate Director, Communications.